moredip/timestamped-scenarios/README.md

 You can also configure cucumber to use the formatters in your rake cucumber task, or by using a cucumber.yml config file.
 Check out the cucumber.yml file in the example directory to see how this is done.

 You can create additional Formatter subclasses as required by using the `Timestamped::AddsTimestamp#formatter_with_timestamped_scenario_names` method.

+Credits
+==
+Many thanks to Caleb Clausen for his metaprogramming wizardry, which cleaned up my implementation of `AddsTimestamp` greatly.